 Use this option to reclassify certain diagnostic messages as remarks.
 A remark is the least severe type of diagnostic message and indicates a construction that may cause strange behavior in the executable image.

+Note: Not all diagnostic messages can be reclassified.
 This option may be used more than once on the command line.

-Note: By default, remarks are not displayed; use the --remarks option to display them.
+Note: By default, remarks are not displayed-use the --remarks option to display them.